Delhi records 76 Covid cases, 2 deaths; positivity rate 0.11 pc | Health

 - India

-Delhi recorded 76 coronavirus cases and two fatalities while the positivity rate stood at 0.11 per cent on Tuesday, according to a health bulletin.
+Delhi recorded 76 coronavirus cases and two fatalities while the positivity rate stood at 0.11 percent on July 12, according to a health bulletin.

-On Monday, the city had recorded 45 COVID-19 cases, the lowest single-day rise in over a year, and three deaths while the positivity rate stood at 0.08 per cent.
+On July 11, the city had recorded 45 COVID-19 cases, the lowest single-day rise in over a year, and three deaths while the positivity rate stood at 0.08 percent.

 According to covid19India.org, a crowd-sourced initiative that collects data on COVID-19 and vaccination in India, Delhi had recorded 17 cases on April 15 last year.